ecotaxa/uvpec/README.md

   - The name of your features file.
 If it does not already exist, it will be created so give it a great name !
   - The path to a test set for evaluation.
 Unused if `train_only`is 'true'.
   - The path to a model.
 Only used for `evaluation_only`.
+  - The path to a tsv file containing the objid and the UVP6 acquisition threshold of each image for which features will be extracted.
+Only used if `use_objid_threshold_file` is set to `true`.

 For the instrument parameter, you need to specify:
   - The pixel threshold of your UVP6 `uvp_pixel_threshold`, that is the threshold value used to split image pixels into foreground (> threshold) and background (<= threshold) pixels.
 It is usually comprised between 20 and 22.
+  - If you wish to use a variable threshold value (e.g. if you are working with images acquired with different UVP6), set `use_objid_threshold_file` to `true`.

 Then, for XGBoost parameters of the training, you need to specify:
   - An initialization seed `random_state`.
 It is important if you build multiple models with a different XGBoost configuration.
 The number is not important, you can keep 42 with trust.